mybasementcloud/bash_4_Check_Point_scripts/README.md

 mybasementcloud operational implemented working Gaia and bash script examples

+NOTE:  !!!!!
+TO USE THESE SCRIPTS DO NOT PLACE IN /home/<user> FOLDER !!!!

 These scripts are currently in deployment in the mybasementcloud environment and used to operate, document, and administer the mybasementcloud Check Point systems.

 Specific examples and operation for: